yumchak/Cross-Asset-Market-Regime-Detection-and-Forecasting-/README.md

-Can a Gaussian Hidden Markov Model identify latent market regimes from cross-asset financial data without any labelled training data, and does conditioning an XGBoost return forecast on the current regime improve directional accuracy versus a baseline model?
+Can a Gaussian Hidden Markov Model identify latent market regimes from cross-asset financial data without any labelled training data, and does conditioning an XGBoost direction classifier on the current regime improve walk-forward accuracy versus a baseline model?

 ---